thomaswengerter/FMCW_Radar_Target_Simulator/README.md

 	Target labels have the following format:
 	**[Range, velocity, azimuth, RadarVelocity, xPosition, yPosition, width, height, heading, obstruction]**

-The coordinate system is always with the radar device in (0,0,0), looking in direction of the x-axis.
+The origin of the coordinate system is always with the radar device in (0,0,0), looking in direction of the x-axis.
 The simulated radar cubes are saved in decibel.

 ### Conversion to COCO annotation format